fmhahne/ansible-personal/README.md

 # Personal ansible

-A simple Ansible playbook to setup my personal Fedora Silverblue workstation.
+A simple Ansible playbook to set up my personal Fedora Silverblue workstation.

 To install Ansible and the necessary collections: